blendstreak/todolist-react/README.md

 ** Basic Todo List App **

-Learned about local storage in web browsers
+Learned about local storage in web browsers.

+To run the application,